duncantl/RDAInfo/README.md

 ## Marginally improved load()

-load with an option to only assign a subset would be a minor help in not overwriting existing variables
+load with an option to only assign a subset is a minor help in not overwriting existing variables
 ```r
 Load('filename.rda', vars = c('a', 'b'))
 ```
-This would restore all the variables in the Rda file into a new environment and then assign those in vars to the target `envir`.
+This restores all the variables in the Rda file into a new environment and then assign those in vars to the target `envir`.
 This just avoids the caller having to create the new environment and then assigning this subset of variables.
 It does allow us to map the variable names to something different, e.g.,